AlphaTechnolog/onedarker.nvim/README.md

 > This is my custom build for the onedarker colorscheme

+## External plugins support

+This colorscheme has support for this plugins:

+- Treesitter
+- diff
+- Git
+- highlights
+- LSP
+- markdown
+- Notify
+- palette
+- Whichkey

 ## Getting started

 To use this you can use `vim-plug`, `packer`, etc.